 |Hispanic or Latino||24,308|

-Americans aren’t the only ones with an interest in Psychology.
+Psychology appeals to people across the globe.
 About 3.1% of those with this major are international students.

 How Much Do Psychology Majors Make?